 Although the numbers are not known, it is probable that there are currently cases pending in the domestic courts which may involve a reference to the CJEU in the next few years.
-There are also a few cases which have already been referred and are waiting for a decision.
+There are also cases which have already been referred and are waiting for a decision.
 Furthermore, once the UK has left the EU, there will still be a need for a determination on applicable EU law in relation to some cases but the UK will no longer have recourse to the CJEU.

-Although there are few current or pending cases these (plus any new cases) must be dealt with using adequate transitional arrangements, rather than left to go through the CJEU system and risk not having been heard before the UK leaves the EU.
+It is critically important that current and pending cases are identified quickly, and that these (plus any new cases) are dealt with using adequate transitional arrangements, rather than left to go through the CJEU system and risk not having been heard before the UK leaves the EU.